NON-NUTRITIONAL ASPECTS OF BREASTFEEDING

 Sleep and Breastfeeding

-Mothers are frequently advised by family or friends that giving infant formula will make their babies sleep better - however several studies have found that breastfeeding mothers get the same amount of sleep, or more.
+Parents are frequently advised by family or friends that giving infant formula will make their babies sleep better - however several studies have found that breastfeeding parents get the same amount of sleep, or more.
 The Baby Sleep Info Source website from the University of Durham summarises the literature.